amzn/selling-partner-api-samples/use-cases/fulfillment-outbound/README.md

 }
 ```

-#### Step-by-step:
-1. **Set up the API client:** Initialize the FBA Outbound API client by providing refresh token and region code.
-2. **Build the request body:** Build the `UpdateFulfillmentOrderRequest` object and set all required data.
-3. **Execute the call:** Update a fulfillment order by calling `updateFulfillmentOrder` operation.

 ## Cancel fulfillment order
 In order to cancel a fulfillment order, you have to setup the API client accordingly and execute the cancel fulfillment order operation.

 ### Sample Code
 Below you can find sample code for the cancel fulfillment order operation.

+#### Step-by-step:
+1. **Set up the API client:** Initialize the FBA Outbound API client by providing refresh token and region code.
+2. **Execute the call:** Call `cancelFulfillmentOrder` operation to cancel a specific fulfillment order with given `sellerFulfillmentOrderId`.

 #### Java
 *Find the full code [here](https://github.com/amzn/selling-partner-api-samples/blob/main/use-cases/fulfillment-outbound/code/java/src/main/java/lambda/CancelOrderHandler.java)*